edthomas93/CV/README.md

 - I am a huge advocate of pair programming is ensures I craft well-written, readable code.
 - I have no fear of tackling new technologies due to the speed of progression at Makers.

-- Languages: Ruby, JavaScript, jQuery, HTML/CSS
+    - Languages: Ruby, JavaScript, jQuery, HTML/CSS, React
     - Web Frameworks: Sinatra, Ruby on Rails, node.js
     - Databases: PostgreSQL, Firebase
     - Testing Suites: RSpec, Capybara, Selenium-Webdriver, Jasmine, Cypress
     - CI/CD: Travis CI, Heroku

 #### University of Bristol (September 2011 to June 2014)

 - Bachelor of Engineering, Civil